27 April 1991

 //I've Changed My Plea To Guilty

-Most songs on the setlist were given their live debut.
-Only "Interesting Drug", "Suedehead", "Disappointed" and "The Last Of The Famous International Playboys" from this set had been played earlier, in 1988 in Wolverhampton.
-The remainder of the setlist was composed of songs from the new album "Kill Uncle", earlier solo singles, a few b-sides and covers, and two yet-to-be-released numbers, such as "Pregnant For The Last Time" which would be put out as a single a few months down the road.
+Most songs on the setlist were being played live for the first time ever.
+Only "Interesting Drug", "Suedehead", "Disappointed" and "The Last Of The Famous International Playboys" had been played earlier, in 1988 in Wolverhampton.
+The remainder of the setlist comprised songs from the new album "Kill Uncle", earlier solo singles, a few b-sides and covers, and two yet-to-be-released numbers, including "Pregnant For The Last Time" which would be put out as a single a few months down the road.
 The songs from "Kill Uncle" - particularly "Sing Your Life" and "King Leer" - were given a rockabilly arrangement, while older mid-tempo singles such as "November Spawned A Monster", "Everyday Is Like Sunday" or "Piccadilly Palare" were played faster or with more punch.
+"Cosmic Dancer" was on the setlist but it was dropped at the final minute.
+The song would get its live introduction two days later in Paris.

-Upon entering the stage, Morrissey just stood there for a long time, basking in the roar and screams from the crowd.
+Upon entering the stage, Morrissey just stood there for a long time, basking in the roar and screams from the crowd, affecting saintly poses framed in a halo of flashbulbs.
 There wasn't much security and many fans invaded the stage as early as the first song.
-This prompted Morrissey's first comment, before "The Last Of The Famous International Playboys": "I'd like to...
+The situation degenerated during the second one, "Mute Witness", which prompted Morrissey's first comment: "I'd like to...
 I'd like to just say from... miserable words... it's a tss-tss-tss-tss-tss... it's very nice to be here, and it's really touching but if you don't come on the stage then we can play better..."
-This didn't seem to have much of an effect on the audience's enthusiasm as the fans kept on singing along with their idol and trying to reach him.
+This had only a very brief effect on the audience's enthusiasm as the fans kept on singing along with their idol and trying to reach him.
+During the bridge in "November Spawned A Monster" Morrissey curled up by the drum-riser and a burly skinhead dived onstage and whispered something in his ear.

 Before the second encore, to someone who shouted "I love you Steven!", Morrissey replied "thank you, but I don't know who Steven is..."
 Next up was "I've Changed My Plea To Guilty" which, like "Pregnant For The Last Time", would only be released later in the year.
 After covers of the Jam ("That's Entertainment") and the New York Dolls ("Trash"), a cover of T-Rex's "Cosmic Dancer" was also planned.
 It was scheduled as one of the encores but wasn't played.
 Morrissey would debut it on the next date, two days later in Paris.

 A so-so audience recording of the complete concert is circulated on cd-rs and in digital format on the internet.
 This is actually available on the internet via at least two different transfers, of similar quality.
-In one case the files were slightly resequenced, with "Our Frank" pushed down at the end of the set and the recording was edited for excess crowd noise.
-A version of this resequenced set, without "The Last Of The Famous International Playboys", is sometimes seen under the title "Home Again".
+In one case the files were slightly resequenced, with "Our Frank" pushed down at the end of the set, and the recording was edited for excess crowd noise.
+A version of this resequenced set, without "The Last Of The Famous International Playboys", is sometimes circulated under the title "Home Again".